phpMussel/phpMussel/_docs/readme.ES.INCOMPLETE.txt

     ~
  /vault/ (Directory)
     Vault directory (contains various files).
     ~
+ /vault/quarantine/ (Directory)
+    Quarantine directory (contains quarantined files).
+    ~
+ /vault/quarantine/.htaccess (Otro, Incluido)
+    A hypertext access file (in this instance, to protect sensitive files belonging to the script from being accessed by non-authorised sources).
+    ~
  /vault/.htaccess (Otro, Incluido)
     A hypertext access file (in this instance, to protect sensitive files